unboundsecurity/blockchain-crypto-mpc/README.md

 1. MPC Crypto Bench - a tool written C++.
 See [mpc_crypto_bench](https://github.com/unbound-tech/blockchain-crypto-mpc/blob/master/bench/README.md) in the [bench](./bench) folder for more information.
 2. MPC Crypto Python script.
 See [mpc_crypto](https://github.com/unbound-tech/blockchain-crypto-mpc/blob/master/python/README.md) in the [Python](./python) folder for more information.

+MPC Crypto Bench tests the raw protocols, with no networking involved, while the MPC Crypto Python script is uses a client and server with actual networking.

 Using the Python script, each command was run for 20 iterations and resulted in the following performance numbers:

 | Algorithm | Command  | Time (seconds) |